Canon drops to more than two-month low after EU threatens huge fine

 The $6 billion deal, completed late last year, raised eyebrows at the time due to the unorthodox method which allowed Toshiba, which was struggling for cash after an accounting scandal, to book proceeds in time for the financial year-end in March.

-Rival bidder Fujifilm Holdings Corp had criticised it as a "mockery of the law".
+Rival bidder Fujifilm Holdings Corp had criticized it as a "mockery of the law".

 Canon said in statement that it would respond appropriately, but declined further comment before regulators make their final decision.